rtrajano/p99_login_helper/README.md

 Assuming you have a copy of EverQuest: Titanium Edition client in Windows:

 1. Zip the EverQuest root folder in your Windows machine (the folder that contains `EverQuest.bat`), transfer it to your Steam Deck and unzip it somewhere in the home directory.
-2. In the Steam Deck Desktop Mode, open a browser and download [this Python script](/p99_login_helper.py) into your copy of the EverQuest root folder.
+2. In the Steam Deck Desktop Mode, open a browser and download (right click save as) [this Python script](https://raw.githubusercontent.com/rtrajano/p99_login_helper/main/p99_login_helper.py) into your copy of the EverQuest root folder.
     1. Make sure the script is executable.
 You can `chmod` it or navigate to the file in the file browser, right click the file > "Properties" > "Permissions" > and tick the "Is executable" checkbox.
 3. Navigate to your EverQuest root folder and modify `eqhost.txt` to point to `Host=localhost:5998` instead of what is currently in there.
 4. Open the desktop version of Steam.
 In the toolbar, click "Games" > "Add a Non-Steam Game to My Library" > "Browse" > Set "File type:" to "All Files"